Charles Woodcock: Personal life

-On 14 June 1894, three years after the death of the King, Charles married a widow, Henrietta Knebel Staples, with four sons.
-On 19 June 1897, all of her sons (Joseph, Harry, Herbert, and Leslie Curtis) legally changed their last names to Savage.
+On 14 June 1894, three years after the death of the King, Charles married Henrietta Knebel Staples (born 1853), a wealthy German-born American widow with four sons.
+On 19 June 1897, all of her sons (Joseph, Harry, Herbert, and Leslie Curtis) legally changed their last names Staples to Savage.
 Leslie Curtis also changed his first name to Charles.

 Savage died in New York City on 26 June 1923.
 His funeral was held at the Chapel of the Intercession on 155th Street.